Aira, a brownie servant girl, rallies against an evil kraken's attempt to break her spirit

 Concern etched Leanan’s face as Aira threw herself at her satin-sheathed waist, sobbing.
 When Leanan drew her back to wipe away her tears, Aira pawed the air feebly.
 Aira held her gaze fixed in space as she smiled, praying Leanan would not see through her act.
 She had once been called a little doll, and she could easily be childlike.

-‘In there I was so afraid I’d never see my doll again,’ Aira said.
+‘In there, I was so afraid I’d never see my doll again,’ Aira said.

-Leanan raised her delicately formed eyebrows in astonishment and Serena pulled a disgusted face, as if she smelled something rotten.
+Leanan raised her delicately formed eyebrows in astonishment, and Serena pulled a disgusted face, as if she smelled something rotten.
 The sight made Aira laugh, a sound she transformed into a fit of helpless giggles until tears trickled down her face, chilling in the icy dungeon air.

 Leanan took her shoulders, her jasmine perfume brushing Aira’s nostrils as welcome relief from the rotting stench of cavern ooze.
 ‘Aira, what do you mean your doll?’

 ‘I want to find her and make her so many pretty clothes.
 I’ve been planning what I’ll sew all day.’
 Aira tugged at Leanan’s trailing sleeve.
-‘Have you any spare scraps and a needle?’
+‘Have you any spare fabric and a needle?’

 Leanan’s moonlight pale brow furrowed.
 ‘Oh, you poor thing.
 Your mind was once so much brighter and better than mine.
 I suppose I always knew something must destroy you.
 After all, brownies are mortal.
 I forget that.
 My family and I sold ourselves to the devil in return for eternal life, making the bargain that we’ll torture souls after judgment.’

+Leanan examined the ends of her curls.
 ‘You delight in choosing a difficult path.’

 Aira faced Leanan, peering up into the crimson eyes of the taller sídhe lady.
 ‘Please don’t put me back.
 Let me stay with you?’

 Keen to fit in and thus become inconspicuous and freer to search for Boroden, Aira curtsied to the bevy of handmaidens that met Leanan as she slipped into her stylish chambers.
 The red and black colour scheme was enlivened by the glint of mirrors, silver embroidered accessories, and bottles of perfumes and potions on the shelves.
 Heavy tapestries depicting scenes of courtly love amongst the tangles of briar roses covered the walls.
-Dark arches of filigree severed the room into sections like a barrier of thorn trees.
+Arches of filigree severed the room into sections like a barrier of thorn trees.
 This far underground, no sunlight ever entered.
 Incense candles glowed, their fragrance cloying the air.
 They did little to dispel the shadows.
 Anything might lurk in the inky corners of the room.